BEST THINGS TO DO IN ZURICH IN WINTER + TRAVEL TIPS

 Who’s up for some Christmas storytelling while taking a tram ride through Zurich?
 Well, unfortunately, I’ve got some bad news for all you big kids out there.
 The Jelmoli Märlitram, which offers just that, is only for the little ones between the ages of 4 and 10.

-But if you’ve got some kiddos with you, this is an absolute must-do activity during the holiday season!
-They’ll get to snuggle up in the cozy tram and listen to magical Christmas stories while taking in the twinkling lights of the city.
+But if you’ve got some kids with you, they’ll get to snuggle up in the cozy tram and listen to magical Christmas stories while taking in the twinkling lights of the city.

 Jelmoli Märlitram Zurich winter itinerary, Arzo Travels